aharen/flight-mv/README.md

 $flight->departures()->where('AirLineID', 'Q2');
 ```

-You can also nest to further filter your results.
+You can also chain `where()` methods to further filter your results.
 Example: get all Q2 (Maldivian) but only International Flights

 ```
 use aharen\FlightMv\Flight;